stanton26/AppDefense/labs-partner/aws-integration-partner-lab.md

     Your NAT rule should look similar to the screenshot below.
     ![NAT Rule](https://s3-us-west-2.amazonaws.com/partner-workshop-screenshots/nat.jpg)

-Now we will create a firewalll rule to allow access from the VPN into our photo VM.
+Now we will create a firewalll rule to allow access from the Internet into our photo VM.

 15. Expand **Gateway Firewall** under the Security section and select **Compute Gateway**
 16. Click **ADD NEW RULE**